Angular2Guy/Angular2AndJavaEE/README.md

 Execute npm install for dependency resolution

-Execute ng serve to start the UI
+Execute npm start to start the UI

 Start Wildfly in Eclipse